sharvitKashikar/FiloDB/README.md

 This project's implementation was inspired by and learned from various resources in the database development community:

-- "Build Your Own Database in Go" - A foundational resource that provided valuable insights into database implementation patterns
+- "Build Your Own Database From Scratch in Go" - A foundational resource that provided valuable insights into database implementation patterns
 - Database Internals: A Deep Dive into How Distributed Data Systems Work
 - Designing Data-Intensive Applications by Martin Kleppmann